 The other product worth looking into for AmpliFi routers is the ARRIS SURFboard Modem, which is ideal for streaming HD Video and gaming on multiple devices at the same time.
 For media heavy households, the combination of the ARRIS modem and an AmpliFI router should give you a fast and stable connection that will support the tech needs of pretty much any home.

 eero vs. Ubiquiti AmpliFi HD — Our Thoughts

 Ultimately, it’s difficult to give a recommendation regarding the better router overall, as both the eero and AmplIFI routers have their benefits and drawbacks.

 The eero is excellent for wired homes, and also offers wireless connectivity which is perhaps the most important aspect of any home WiFi system.
 The Alexa support is also a major perk, and makes the smart WiFi router feel a lot more intelligent.

 The Amplify’s main benefits are the huge range, LCD touchscreen, and the lack of subscription.
-The actual connectivity isn’t as good as eero and the speeds of the connection don’t seem to live up to what the brand advertises, but the incredible reach, access to your home network via Teleport, and lack of any monthly fees definitely make it an attractive option.
+Plus, the incredible reach, access to your home network via Teleport, and lack of any monthly fees definitely make it an attractive option.